 |After the Sixth Week||0%|

-Summer Session withdrawals will be prorated using the following schedule:
+Non-standard semester withdrawals will be prorated using the following schedule:

 |Withdrawal Date||Refund Percentage|